simondilhas/practice_circle/docs/howto/organize/creating_a_circle.md

 Once 6+ people have committed:
 1. **Send a calendar invite** with first meeting date, time, location
 2. **Share all core documents** via email or shared folder
-3. **Ask everyone to read** the Charta and Practice Introduction before the first meeting
+3. **Ask everyone to read** the Manifesto and Practice Introduction before the first meeting
 4. **Set expectations**: "First meeting is about starting, not perfection."

 ---